Cksuraj/Cksuraj/README.md

 <h1 align="center">Hi 👋, I'm Suraj Chaudhary</h1>
 <h3 align="center">A passionate Developer from India.
-I like to solve real world problams with the Knowlege of CODE.</h3>
+I like to solve real-world problems with the knowledge of CODE.</h3>

-- 🔭 I’m currently working on **Portfolio project**
+- 🔭 I’m currently working on ** React.js Project **

-- 🌱 I’m currently learning **Full Stack Development, DSA with Java Programming Laungauage**
+- 🌱 I’m currently learning **Full Stack Web- Development and DSA with Java Programming Language**

 - 👯 I’m looking to collaborate on **Open Source Projects**

 - 🤝 I’m looking for help with **new ideas and projects**

-- 💬 Ask me about **Web-site Development , Business Solutions and Investment**
+- 💬 Ask me about **Website Development, Business Solutions, and Investment**

 - 📫 How to reach me **sjchaudhary00@gmail.com**